ryanliupie/HomeLab/README.md

 <br>
 <h2> Patch Panel </h2>
-<p> Would you rather have a mess of wires or have tidy wiring?
-I'd assume you'd want to keep everything tidy and to do this, you would need a patch panel.
+<p> A major aspect to be mindful of is cable management; nobody want a mess of cables that is hard to identify.
+To troubleshoot this, purchasing a patch panel will definitely help with the stress load of
-This type of hardware is simply used for cable management, and in this use case, it would be used to keep CAT6 ethernet cables organized. </p>
+messy cables.
+In this use case, it will be used to keep CAT6 ethernet cables organized.  </p>